Warsaw Pact: Observers

 MPR: In July 1963, the Mongolian People's Republic asked to join the Warsaw Pact under Article 9 of the treaty.
 Due to the emerging Sino-Soviet split, Mongolia remained in an observer status.
 In what was the first instance of a Soviet initiative being blocked by a non-Soviet member of the Warsaw Pact, Romania blocked Mongolia's accession to the Warsaw Pact.
 The Soviet government agreed to station troops in Mongolia in 1966.

-At first, China, North Korea, and North Vietnam had observer status, but China withdrew in 1961 as a consequence of the Albanian-Soviet split, in which China backed Albania against the USSR as part of the larger Sino-Soviet split of the early 1960s.
+At first, China, North Korea, and North Vietnam had observer status, but China terminated its observer status in 1961 as a consequence of the Albanian-Soviet split, in which China backed Albania against the USSR as part of the larger Sino-Soviet split of the early 1960s.